 Trevor Rabin Biography (Wikipedia)

-In 1983, Rabin joined the English progressive rock band Yes as guitarist and played on their albums 90125 (1983), Big Generator (1987), Union (1991), and Talk (1994).
+In 1983, Rabin's band, Cinema, became the English progressive rock band Yes after Jon Anderson joined.
+Rabin, as guitarist, was a part of Yes on their albums 90125 (1983), Big Generator (1987), Union (1991), and Talk (1994).
 Developed mostly from Rabin's compositions, 90125 remains the band's biggest selling album.
-Its lead single, "Owner of a Lonely Heart", is the only one to top the Billboard Hot 100 chart.
+Its lead single, "Owner of a Lonely Heart", is the only one from the band to top the Billboard Hot 100 chart.
 In 1995, Rabin left to become a film composer and has scored over 40 feature films and won numerous awards, including 11 BMI Awards.
-He continues to release albums, his most recent is Jacaranda (2012).
+He continues to release albums, the most recent of which is Jacaranda (2012).

 Trevor Rabin Tracks